ridakk/parseachangelog/README.md

 # Build for your platform
 make build

+# Parse a changelog file (defaults to CHANGELOG.md and outputs to stdout)
+./parseachangelog

-# Parse a changelog file
+# Parse a custom changelog file
+./parseachangelog -input custom-changelog.md

+# Parse and save to a file
 ./parseachangelog -input CHANGELOG.md -output changes.json
 ```